delegatexyz/delegate-registry/slitherReport.md

  - [ ] ID-11
+Pragma version[^0.8.20](test/tools/RegistryHarness.sol#L2) necessitates a version too recent to be trusted.
+Consider deploying with 0.8.18.

+test/tools/RegistryHarness.sol#L2

+ - [ ] ID-12
 solc-0.8.20 is not recommended for deployment

- - [ ] ID-12
-Pragma version[^0.8.20](src/tools/RegistryHarness.sol#L2) necessitates a version too recent to be trusted.
-Consider deploying with 0.8.18.

-src/tools/RegistryHarness.sol#L2

  - [ ] ID-13
 Pragma version[^0.8.20](src/examples/IPLicenseCheck.sol#L2) necessitates a version too recent to be trusted.
 Consider deploying with 0.8.18.